ecole1rllco/portfolio/README.md

         node server.js
         ```

-    * To get the frontend up and running, open a new terminal tab, go back to the project's root folder, and run:
+    * To get the frontend up and running, open a new terminal tab, run this command from the `client` directory:
         ```bash
         npm start
         ```